waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Interaction:** To use a PC, stand on the tile directly *below* it and face *up* before pressing 'A'.
 - **Menu Navigation:** The 'B' button is the primary method for exiting/canceling out of menus.
 - **Forced Sleeping Switch:** The game will force you to send out or switch to a sleeping Pokémon if no other conscious Pokémon are available.
 This is a mechanical exception to the strategic guideline of avoiding switching to sleeping Pokémon.
+- **Indigo Plateau Auto-Heal:** Blacking out during the Elite Four challenge and respawning at the Indigo Plateau entrance automatically heals the entire party.
+(Observed Turn 149617)

 ## B. Tile Mechanics & Traversal (Verified)
 - `ground` / `grass`: Standard traversable tiles.